-This Southwestern Baked Chicken is one of my go-to weeknight meals.
-It is both wholesome and ridiculously delicious, yet takes just ten minutes of hands-on time.
-You are going to love how easy it is to make ahead so that dinner is ready to pop in the oven at the end of a busy day.
-This recipe does have a kick to it thanks to the jalapeno, garlic, and onion, but lends itself easily to adjusting individual portions for picky little ones.
+This Southwest Baked Chicken is one of my go-to weeknight meals.
+It is wholesome, ridiculously delicious, and takes just ten minutes of hands-on time.
+You will love how easy it is to make ahead so that dinner is ready to pop in the oven at the end of a busy day.

-If I’m in the mood for something rich and creamy, I’ll often drizzle this with a little sour cream.
+If I'm in the mood for something rich and creamy, I'll often drizzle this with a little sour cream or plain Greek yogurt.
 It is just the right balance for the heat of a jalapeno.

 It is so fast and easy to throw together, leaving you time to spend with the family while it is cooking in the oven.